keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 `astro upgrade`

 > **Note:** This command only checks whether or not a new version of the Astro CLI is available.
-To actually upgrade the CLI to the latest version, run:
+To upgrade the Astro CLI to the latest version, run:
 >
 > ```sh
 > brew install astronomer/tap/astro